Skip to main content

 FetchContent

-If you didn't have cloned and built the TinyORM library, or you want to fastly try TinyORM without wasting time with cloning and building the TinyORM library, then you can use CMake's FetchContent module that will do all of this for you.
+If you don't have cloned and built the TinyORM library, or you want to quickly try TinyORM without wasting time with cloning and building the TinyORM library, then you can use CMake's FetchContent module that will do all of this for you.

-Instead of providing a path using the CMAKE_PREFIX_PATH (or using the User Package Registry):
+Instead of providing a path by the CMAKE_PREFIX_PATH (or using the User Package Registry) like in the example below:

 # build tree